-Fact sheet: How to consider literacy and numeracy skills.
+Fact sheet: How to consider literacy and numeracy skills

-1. Student name:

-2. Student ID (if applicable):

-3. Program name/ID:

-4. Review completed by: (name and position)

-5. Date of review:

-6. Date of program commencement:

-7. 7.
-What are the student's objectives for choosing this program?

-This might include consideration of: aspirations (including work aspirations) interests the likely job or further study prospects resulting from the training. on of: Why:

-The student is clear about their reasons for enrolling in the program.
+1. Student name: 2.
+Student ID (if applicable): 3.
+Program name/ID: 4.
+Review completed by: (name and position) 5.
+Date of review: 6.
+Date of program commencement: 7.
+What are the student's o bjectives for choo osing this program?
+Thi s might include consideratior n of: Why: aspirations (including work aspirations) The student is clear about their reasons for • interests aopirationo) enrolling in the program. • interests the likely job or further study enrolling in the program.
+The chosen program links to likely job, participation and/or further study opportunities and/or access to training for disadvantaged • interests the likely job or further study enrolling in the program.
+The chosen program links to likely job, participation and/or further study opportunities and/or access to training for disadvantaged learners. • interests the likely job or further study resulting from the training. enrolling in the program.
+The chosen program links to likely job, participation and/or further study opportunities and/or access to training for disadvantaged learners. • interests the likely job or further study resulting from the training. enrolling in the program.
+The chosen program links to likely job, participation and/or further study opportunities and/or access to training for disadvantaged learners. • interests the likely job or further study resulting from the training. enrolling in the program.
 The chosen program links to likely job, participation and/or further study opportunities and/or access to training for disadvantaged learners.

-See clause 4.3(a) of Schedule 1

-Document considerations: